 Phone Interview Tips

 Best practices for leaving a positive first impression upon a hiring manager.

 Phone Interview Tip #1: Know the Interviewer

-Having an idea of who the interviewer is can be extremely helpful when interviewing.
+Research the company and the manager.
+Having an idea of whom the interviewer is can be beneficial when interviewing.
 It can assist in the process of starting the initial phone interview as well as helping to make the interviewer sound more prepared.
-When the hiring manager or HR manager sets up the interview, the name of the interviewer is provided in the calendar invite.
+When the hiring manager or HR manager sets up the interview, the interviewer's name appears in the calendar invite.
 From there, a job applicant and candidate can determine who they are interviewing for.

 Tools like LinkedIn, Twitter, and other professional social media platforms can help to uncover who the interviewer is.
-Don’t worry; this process is not considered “stalking” and is generally showing positive interest in learning about future colleagues and the company.
+Don’t worry; this process isn't considered “stalking” and is generally showing positive interest in learning about future colleagues and the company.

 Using these tools, try to ask the following questions about the interviewer:

 - Are they connected with mutual contacts in the industry?

 - What parts of the industry are they interested in?